 We have decades of experience providing high-quality criminal defense and driver's license reinstatement services in the Chicagoland area and throughout Illinois.
 Our driver's license reinstatement attorneys can review your Illinois Secretary of State driving record to determine the best course of action.

 The defense lawyers at The Davis Law Group, P.C. represent clients charged with driving on a suspended or revoked license throughout Illinois, including Cook County, Lake County, and DuPage County.
 Our office will aggressively work to completely avoid or lessen the negative impact these serious charges may have on your life and driving privileges.

 We are a full service law firm with the ability to advise you on a wide range of Illinois license suspensions and revocations.
-Our traffic and driver's license attorneys have helped thousands of clients through.
+Our traffic and driver's license attorneys have helped thousands of clients throughout Illinois.
 Contact us today if you have been charged with driving on a suspended or revoked license.